ReginaGyimesi/user-journey-tracker/docs/development_workbook.md

 - Refactor FE ✅
 - Add diagrams on the Dashboard page ✅
 - Refine endpoints and calculations ✅
-- Make a Postman call to API (although cURL works)
+- Make a Postman call to API (although CURL works) ✅
 - Think about how would it be best to do the search from an efficieny point of view ✅
-- Implement search
+- Implement search ✅
 - Implement the challenge - localisation to Hungarian language on the client side (and maybe server side, too?) ✅
 - Add cloud diagram
 - Add video for UI when ready